awslabs/aws-crt-s3-benchmarks/benchmarks/README.md

 All fields are required in a `.run.json` file.
 Most were described above.

 *   `version`: int. {2}.
-This should be incremented any time a new field or value is added.
+       This must be incremented any time a new field or value is added.
+       Runners must skip benchmarks whose version != expected.
+       If we don't do all this, someone will add a new field and forget to update a runner.
+Then the forgotten runner will ignore the new field and report misleading benchmark times because it's not actually doing what it's supposed to be doing.
 *   `comment`: str.
 *   `filesOnDisk`: bool.
 *   `checksum`: str. {null, "CRC32", "CRC32C", "SHA1", "SHA256"}.